Updated: Apr 28

 There is no greater love than laying your life down for someone.
 That's compassionate love.
 I don't care if you are the best romance novelist out there.
 Nothing competes with that kind of love.
 I want to live in that love, don't you?

-So I want to wait and save my first kiss for my wedding day and give all my pennies to my future husband.
+So I want to wait and save my first kiss and give all my pennies to my future husband.